ibm-cloud-docs/openshift/vpc-security-group-manage.md

     ```
     {: pre}

 1. Review the default rules for the security group.
-Keep in mind that in addition to any rules you create, you must also create the required [inbound and outbound rules](/docs/openshift?topic=openshift-vpc-security-group).
     ```sh
     ibmcloud is sg $sg
     ```